 I loaned my son over $300,000 with which to buy a home.
 He recently lost his biggest client, and couldn't make last month's payment to me.
 We're past the grace period.
 I know it's not his fault, and I really don't want to foreclose.
 Then again, I want to get our agreement back on track (we signed a formal promissory note), and keep my own finances clear.
 (If I just let this go without acting, will the IRS think I'm making gifts to him?)

-Do I have any good options here?
+Do I have any good options?
 Will this require scrapping the old promissory note and signing a whole new one?

-You’re wise to try to handle this in a structured way, for the sake of your tax and other financial concerns and your son’s.
-And yes, you’re right that at some point, forgiven payments are going to look to the IRS like you’re making gifts to your son, and you’d need to file a gift tax return if your total gifts exceeded that year’s exclusion ($15,000 in 2018).
+You're wise to try to handle this in a structured way, for the sake of your tax and other financial concerns and your son's.
+And yes, you're right that at some point, forgiven payments are going to look to the IRS like you're making gifts to your son, and you'd need to file a gift tax return on IRS Form 709 if your total gifts exceeded that year's exclusion ($17,000 in 2023).

 You could, as discussed just above, go ahead and forgive the missed payment completely, in other words, make a gift of the amount of the payment.
-(Filing a gift tax return if the total exceeds the exclusion is a hassle for you, but it doesn’t mean you’ll actually owe the IRS money.)
+(Filing a gift tax return if the total exceeds the exclusion is a hassle, but it doesn't mean you'll actually owe the IRS money.)

 You could agree that your son will double up the payment in a later month.